danielneil/Shark-Plugins/README.md

 ## sma

-Computes a moving average - the average value of a certain number of previous periods.
+Computes a simple moving average (sma) - the average value of a certain number of previous periods.

 ```
   - name: sma